 In the preseason and beginning of the season, betting on dark horses can prove very profitable.
 But as the season continues, expect to see odds tighten around the favorites.
-At that point it becomes wise to focus on the players near the top of the odds board and betting big underdogs is practically like giving your money away.
+At that point it becomes wise to focus on the players near the top of the odds board, as betting big underdogs is like giving your money away.

 Look for value with underdogs